mixxxdj/manual/source/chapters/configuration.rst

 | GNU Linux / OSS             | Acceptable |
 +-----------------------------+------------+

-For low latency on Windows, it is best to use an ASIO driver that bypassses the sound processing of the Windows kernel.
+For low latency on Windows, it is best to use an ASIO driver that bypasses the sound processing of the Windows kernel.
 If there is no such ASIO driver available for your soundcard, use the WDM-KS API.
 There is generally no advantage to using `ASIO4ALL <http://asio4all.com>`_, a wrapper around the